statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in April on Statichunt →  2600
+- Visitors in May on Statichunt →  3,140

-- Page views in April on Statichunt →  18,373
+- Page views in April on Statichunt →  20,464

-- Number of JAMStack Themes →  350+
+- Number of JAMStack Themes →  380+

 - Number of Tools →  100+